vjkri/alexa_jenkins/README.md

 # alexa_jenkins
-Alexa skill and aws function to trigger a jenkins job by voice command
+Alexa skill and aws Lambda function to trigger a jenkins job by voice command